+g

-Setting Description Factory Default AND The legic encurrency is used to encurre the status of the legic OR The logic operator is used to operate the status of the logic AND NOT tracking.
+Setting Description Factory Default

+AND The logic operator is used to operate the status of the logic AND

+OR tracking.

+NOT u acking.

 The Logic Operator cannot be modified if the configuration is applied.

 Tracking Table

 The Tracking Table shows all the information of the different types of tracking.